leotaku/village/README.md

 # usage

-You may load any of them them in the following manner:
+You may load any elf/configuration in the following manner:

 ```
 source $VILLAGE_SCRIPTDIR/your_favorite_elf.zsh